Introduction to Scrum Framework

 The development team is responsible for delivering optimum quality work with each passing sprint.
 The sprint goal describes the work a team should do and the quality it must deliver at the end of each sprint.
 The team has from three to nine members who carry out all tasks required to build the product increments.
-Although a team consists of people from various backgrounds all of them are generally, referred to as developers.
-It is a self-organizing team and interactions outside the team is managed by the product owner or the scrum master.
+Although a team consists of people from various backgrounds, all of them are generally referred to as developers.
+It is a self-organizing team, and interactions outside the team are managed by the product owner or the scrum master.

 3. Scrum Master

-Scrum Master is responsible for facilitating a scrum, ensure that there are no hassles on the way of quality product or deliverable being delivered.
+Scrum Master is responsible for facilitating a scrum, ensure that there are no hassles in the way of quality product or deliverable being delivered.
 The scrum master acts as a mediator between the team and any hassles on the path of work and is not necessarily the team leader.
 The scrum master ensures that the Scrum framework is followed.
 The scrum master encourages the team to improve.
 The role has also been referred to as a team facilitator or servant-leader to reflect the dual aspects.